GLOBAL MARKETS-Gold hits record, equities edge higher on stimulus hopes

 MSCI All Country Wolrd Index Market Caphttp://tmsnrt.rs/2EmTD6j

 (Reporting by David Randall.
-Additional reporting by Sujata Rao and Marc Jones in London, Hideyuki Sano in Tokyo and Tom Westbrook in Singapore; Editing by Steve Orlofsky and Nick Zieminski)
+Additional reporting by Sujata Rao and Marc Jones in London, Hideyuki Sano in Tokyo and Tom Westbrook in Singapore; Editing by Nick Zieminski and Leslie Adler)

 ((David.Randall@thomsonreuters.com; 646-223-6607; Reuters Messaging: david.randall.thomsonreuters.com@reuters.net))